JamieLivingstone/LocalPress/README.md

 - During development somebody is working on the backend constantly changing data and throwing syntax errors/debug statements

-- Better performance by using local data it reduces the server loads load as it does not need to run a database query on each request.
+- Improve users performance and reduce server load.
+Do you really need to be pulling all that data from the database on every request?

 ## Installation
-LocalPress requires Node.js vCURRENTLY TESTING to run.
+LocalPress has only been tested in node v7 currently.

 ```js
 npm install -g localpress